Living in Grenada: Detailed Advice for American Expats

 Life in Grenada as an American Retiree

-With its pristine beauty, Grenada offers an ideal retirement haven for those yearning for a tropical climate on one of the Caribbean’s most picturesque islands.
-Outdoor activities in Grenada are abundant, from basking in the sun on Grand Anse Beach to exploring the country’s unique Underwater Sculpture Park.
+With its pristine beauty, Grenada offers an ideal Caribbean retirement haven for those yearning for tropical weather on one of the region’s most picturesque islands with one of the best things to do in the Caribbean.
+Outdoor activities in Grenada are abundant, from basking in the sun on Grand Anse Beach to exploring the country’s colonial remnants.

-Grenada’s largest medical facility is St George’s General Hospital, providing state-of-the-art care and medical facilities.
+Regarding Grenada healthcare, the largest medical facility in Grenada is St George’s General Hospital, providing state-of-the-art care and medical facilities.
 Grenada has seven acute care medical centers and around 30 health facilities in total, including private clinics.
 Retirees can obtain private health insurance from renowned health insurance providers, including Bupa and Cigna Global.

-Launched in 2013, the Grenada citizenship by investment program offers foreign nationals and their family members the opportunity to obtain Grenadian citizenship and a Grenadian passport and live in the country or abroad as citizens in exchange for investing in the island’s economic growth.
+Citizenship by investment: The Grenada citizenship by investment program offers Americans and other foreign nationals and their family members the opportunity to obtain citizenship and a Grenada passport by investing in the economy.

 Take a look at our Grenada Citizenship by Investment Ultimate Guide